 First a rabbit and then a squirrel.

-After a couple of easy animal changes they changed into a hawk to fly high in the sky.
+After a couple of easy animal changes, they can be a hawk flying high in the sky.

 All was well as they continued to change from animals from land, sea, and sky.
 It was at the goose where problems arose.

 Come read this Tangram tale and find out how they work together to have a happy ending.
 This story is good for any age.
 Even my 12 yr old loved it and we all had an absolute blast playing our Tangram game.
 Read below to find out how.

 This story lends itself nicely to a moment of Tangram play.
 Tangrams is a very ancient Chinese game using 7 shapes.